-To review the Summer Term undergraduate courses available to pre-college students enrolled in the Next Generation Scholars Academy, set the LOCATION filter to Homewood Campus and the DATE RANGE filter to June 30 - August 1 .
+These Summer Term undergraduate courses are available to pre-college students enrolled in the Next Generation Scholars Academy.

 Showing only Open Courses :: View Full Catalog